 The parties are saved significant time, expense, worry and the distraction of enduring the entire litigation process through to the trial.
 There is no point.

-Applications brought at the right time ends proceedings in weeks or a few months, rather than many months or years.
+Applications brought at the right time end proceedings in weeks or a few months, rather than after many months or years.

 Why Summary Judgment?